idleberg/vite-plugin-valibot-env/README.md

 A text printed after the output of all issues.

 > [!TIP]
-> You could use this to point to the documentation of your project's environment variables.
+> You could use this to point collaborators to the documentation of your project's environment variables.

 ## Related